RichardRed0x/politeia-digest/issue-015.md

 ## Snapshot

-Proposals which have been active since the last issue if Politeia Digest was released.
+Proposals which have been active since the last issue of Politeia Digest was released.